Hi, I’m Simon.

 Domicile is an intention to live in a place indefinitely rather than living in a country for a temporary purpose.

-For more detailed guidance please see the following guide.
+For more detailed guidance please see the residency vs domicile guide.

 Do I get a tax free allowance against my rental income?